 In combination with my newfound gender identity (it’s been two incredibly happy years already!)
 I have recently started using the pronouns they/them (die/diens for my Dutch pals).
 Pronouns are the terms you use to refer to a person without using their name.
 For example: “That’s Sem on their bike.
 Sem is Dutch so they‘re pretty good at biking”.
 The same example in Dutch: “Dat is Sem op diens fiets.
 Sem is Nederlands dus die kan best wel goed fietsen”.

-Even more recently I decided it was time to leave my masculine name, Sem, behind and go with something more neutral: Sem.
-Henceforth I’m Sem, Sem is in the past.
+Even more recently I decided it was time to leave my masculine name, Niels, behind and go with something more neutral: Sem.
+Henceforth I’m Sem, Niels is in the past.
 This new name means a lot to me and it is icing on the cake of my social transition.
 Now, neither my calling name nor my pronouns are connected to my troubled past as a ‘man’.

 After well over a year of delay my recently written piece for the symphony orchestra of Nijmegen will finally be performed.
 The piece called “Stroom”, or “Stream”, embodies the centuries-old connection between the river Waal and the city of Nijmegen.
 The piece was commissioned by Symfonieorkest Nijmegen to commemorate their 70-year anniversary.
 The orchestra is conducted by Frans-Aert Burghgraef.
 The piece will be performed alongside Jean Sibelius’s violin concert (solist: Noa Wildschut) and Mendelssohns Third Symphony (‘Scottish’) in both Zuthpen and Nijmegen.
 Check out the website of Symfonieorkest Nijmegen for tickets and dates.